privacy-scaling-explorations/maci/README.md

 ```

 Avoid using `npx hardhat compile` and instead use the provided command as artifacts are copied into their relevant directories.

+To build the zk-SNARKs and generate their proving and verifying keys, follow the instructions from /docs/installation.md,
+Section: Generate `.zkey` files.

 ### Local development